 Making a Difference to the Community

 The Jungle Bay Community Fund is comprised of donations from guests, staff (they generously give 10% of their tips/gratuities), and lodge owners who together commit to supporting the following community needs.
-We now also host a Travel Philanthropy Day each September where persons from the surrounding communities gather to commemorate the "Jungle Bay spirit" of supporting the social development of the villages around us.
-The event highlights the initiatives and contributions we have made that help empower persons for the less fortunate among us.
+We now also host a Travel Philanthropy Day each September where persons from the surrounding communities gather to commemorate the “Jungle Bay spirit” of supporting the social development of the villages around us.
+The event highlights the initiatives and contributions we have made that help empower persons who are the less fortunate among us.

 Some of the larger projects include

 - The pharmacy field school rotation which started in 2008, brings 15 US students and professors for two weeks at a time to learn about health care in Dominica and do volunteer work in rural clinics.
 Prior to the trips, students collect medical supplies from US pharmacies to supplement the rural health clinics and in 2012 alone were able to donate over US$50,000 worth of medical supplies!